FlyingMandarine/cryptogecko/README.md

 A simple mobile app to search and filter cryptocurrency information provided by the CoinGecko API.

-It is made up of three tabs:
+It is made up of two tabs:

 -The Coins tab, to look through the 10.000+ cryptocurrencies in existence, with information regarding their logo, name, symbol, current price, market cap, and percentage changes (1h/24h/7d).

 -A tab to view the Top 100 Coins by Trading Volume; pretty self-explanatory.

--Finally, a tab to view Global Market information.

 You can refine your searches in the Coins tab by filtering by name or by symbol; you can also look for exact matches by surrounding your search with quotations marks like so: "Bitcoin".
 Searches are case-insensitive.